hoomano/mojodex/docs/configure_assistant/sales_assistant_example/index.md

 Now, the final part is to provide access to the Sales Assistant to the sales team.

+### 4.1 Deployment to the existing users

 To do so, we will provide access the sales team accounts to the Sales Assistant product.

+Find the list `<user_id>` of the sales team members and run the following command for each user:

 In a terminal, run the following command: